 Mipso Unveils Surrealistic Video for 'Big Star'

-Watch the video HERE.
+Watch the video below.
 Listen to "Big Star (Alt)" - a stripped down, early recording of the song - recently released as a b-side bonus track, HERE.

 "I created the 'Big Star' video world out of a mashup of 3D models and scans uploaded by users all over the globe," explains Grosso.
 "Drawing on the disorientation in the song's story, I played with scale, place, and time frame-swimming through an artifact-strewn underwater cave out into deep space, driving a sports car into an ancient Coliseum that becomes table-sized.
 Leading us through the portals between scenes is the Native American mythological figure of the coyote, a trickster who likes to blur boundaries."
 A full list of credits is